WSU-kduncan/cicdf25-OzyOzyOzyOzyOzy/README-CI.md

 # Project 4: Documentation

+## Continuous Integration Project Overview
+- What is the goal of this project
+The goal of this project is to gain an understanding of github actions and how they work.
+A basic github workflow will be created to push images to a public dockerhub repo.
+- What tools are used in this project and what are their roles GitHub actions, secrets, and dockerhub.
+Git will be used for tagging and repo management.
+Github actions will be used to set up the required workflows and dockerhub will serve as the testing ground for the workflows.
+- Diagram of project

 ### 1. Docker file and Building Images
 - Web contents can be found here -> ![web-content](/web-content)
 - Docker file can be found here -> ![DockerFile](/web-content/Dockerfile)